 - Obesity increases the risk of liver cancer in those patients in whom it causes liver disease.

-- Tobacco use increases the risk of liver cancer if you already have chronic liver disease.
+- Tobacco use increases the risk of liver cancer if you already have a chronic liver disease.

 - Anabolic steroids: long-term use of anabolic steroids can increase the risk of liver cancer.